 Rewilding Creativity with Mandy Renard

-Over four days, walk the inspiring Three Capes Track, stay in stunning lodges, explore the nature of Rewilding, and collaborate with Mandy Renard to create an image from one of Mandy's etchings.
+Over four days, walk the inspiring Three Capes Track, stay in stunning lodges, explore the theme of Rewilding, and collaborate with Mandy Renard to create an image from one of Mandy's etchings.

 Your work will reflect your experiences of and around Rewilding and serve as a reminder of spending time in nature with Mandy.
 Afternoon and evening workshops are designed to complement the walk leaving time for you to indulge in sumptuous meals and a spa treatment.